 5. Sand the fills level

 After curing the epoxy on your wood, you will need to level it to the surface of the wood.
-It would be the best option to have sandpaper or sanding block for this step.
+It would be the best option to have sandpaper or a sanding blocks for this step.
 You should check your sandpaper once in a while to avoid the epoxy lumping on it because this can cause it not to level the wood and epoxy evenly.

 Continue sanding until you feel that it is even with the surrounding surface of the wood.